Join a learning community

 Get the most from your experience by joining the learning community before orientation.
-Click on the departmental names below for learning communities opportunities within a major or special interests for other learning communities that CHS students may be interested in joining.
+Click on the departmental names below for learning communities opportunities within a major or special interests for other learning communities that College of Human Sciences (CHS) students may be interested in joining.
 For more information, email the coordinator listed for each group.

 Adult Non-Traditional Students (ANTS): For students who are over the age of 25 as well as those who are married, have children, work full-time while attending classes part-time, or who have had a break in their college education.